ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-faq.md

 |----------------------------------------------------| -------------------|
 | 1.0.0 | v2.2.3 |

-## Can {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric components interoperate with Hyperledger Fabric components on the same network?
-And vice versa?
-And what is the support policy for networks that include both {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric components and open source components?
-{: #ibm-hlfsupport-v2-faq-interoperability}
-{: faq}

-Yes.
-Hyperledger Fabric networks consist of many distributed members owning one or more nodes.
-There are multiple deployment options:

-* {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric for IBM Cloud with console
-* {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric v2.x (Full Platform)
-* {{site.data.keyword.blockchainfull_notm}} Images
-* Open source Hyperledger Fabric images or a non-IBM product

-Containers deployed from any of the above sources can be connected on a single channel and transact.
-You can join {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric peers to any network running Hyperledger Fabric components.
-Similarly, you can invite Fabric peers to join channels hosted on an ordering service deployed on the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.
-Note that you will need to use Hyperledger Fabric APIs or the CLI.
-For more information about what is supported, see [Support for {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric](https://www.ibm.com/support/pages/node/1072956){: external}.
-For instructions on how to configure interoperability see [Connect the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric to Hyperledger Fabric components](https://developer.ibm.com/tutorials/hyperledger-fabric-and-ibm-blockchain-peer-interoperability/){: external}.

 ## Where can a customer deploy the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric and how will {{site.data.keyword.IBM_notm}} support those deployment environments?
 {: #ibm-hlfsupport-v2-faq-sw-support}

 For an updated list of all the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric deployment options check out the [Supported Platforms](/docs/hlf-support?topic=hlf-support-console-ocp-about#console-ocp-about-prerequisites).

-It is important to note that the {{site.data.keyword.blockchainfull_notm}} support only spans across Hyperledger Fabric based component issues for customers who have purchased the Blockchain Platform.
+It is important to note that the {{site.data.keyword.blockchainfull_notm}} support only spans across Hyperledger Fabric based component issues for customers who have purchased the offering.
 Some examples include assistance in Fabric upgrades, smart contract deployment, adding peers to channels, etc.

-On the other hand, {{site.data.keyword.blockchainfull_notm}} will not provide deployment support for environments outside of the supported platform.
-This means the customer is free to deploy into an environment of their choice from the list above, and should have the same {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric experience as they would when they deploy into the {{site.data.keyword.cloud_notm}}.
-But it will be up to the customer to configure the network and address their own infrastructure related issues.
+On the other hand, {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric will not provide deployment support for environments outside of the supported platform.
+Also it will be up to the customer to configure the network and address their own infrastructure related issues.
 Examples of these types of issues include failed deployment to a Kubernetes service, infrastructure capacity, custom firewall settings, etc.

-## Does {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric v2.1.x and 2.5 run on OpenShift on {{site.data.keyword.cloud_notm}}?
-{: #ibm-hlfsupport-v2-faq-saas-ocp}
-{: faq}

-Yes.
-The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric can be purchased and deployed in four ways on OpenShift:
-- [{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric for {{site.data.keyword.cloud_notm}}](https://cloud.ibm.com/catalog/services/blockchain-platform){: external} is deployed and runs on [IBM Cloud](https://cloud.ibm.com/kubernetes/catalog/about?platformType=openshift){: external}.
-- {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric is also available as a software offering that can be deployed on Red Hat OpenShift and can run in all environments where OpenShift Container Platform (OCP) is supported.
-Read more about running OpenShift Container Platform [here](/docs/hlf-support?topic=hlf-support-console-ocp-about).
-- {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric is available to be deployed to your OpenShift cluster directly from the [Red Hat Marketplace](https://marketplace.redhat.com/en-us/products/ibm-blockchain){: external}.
-- Finally, experienced Hyperledger Fabric customers also have the option to download and use the peer, CA, orderer, and smart contract container [images](/docs/hlf-support?topic=hlf-support-blockchain-images).

 ## What ports are used by the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric?
 {: #ibm-hlfsupport-v2-ports}